 Computer Use Guidelines

 Computers at the District of Columbia Public Library (DCPL) are shared resources.
-To provide equitable access, The library has set guidelines for public use of these devices to provide fair and equal access for all.
-Library patrons must comply with the following guidelines:
+The library has set the following guidelines for public use of these devices to ensure fair and equal access for all:

-- Public computers are available to patrons on a walk-in, first-come first-served basis.
+- Public computers are available to customers on a walk-in, first-come first-served basis.

-- Each patron must use his/her own library card to reserve a computer.
-Use of another person’s card number is not allowed.
+- Each customer must use his/her own library card to reserve a computer.
+Use of another person’s library card number is not allowed for computer access.

-- Each patron is allowed up to a total of 140 minutes per day throughout the DCPL system.
-Adults are allowed two 70-minute sessions (unless using a 15-minute express station), and children are allowed four 35-minute sessions.
+- Each customer is allowed up to two (2) sessions per day throughout the DCPL system.
+Computers in the adults, children’s and teen areas are set for 70-minute sessions.
 If there is no one waiting, session lengths are automatically extended.
 Use of the 15-minute express stations does not count against the daily session limit.

-- Customers may not perform any action that might damage the computer equipment or make it inoperable for another patron, such as downloading or installing any harmful program.
+- Customers may not perform any action that might damage the computer equipment or make it inoperable, such as downloading or installing any harmful program.

-- Patrons using library computers may not violate copyright or trademark laws, software licensing agreements, or intellectual property rights.
+- Customers using library computers may not violate copyright or trademark laws, software licensing agreements, or intellectual property rights.

-- Patrons must use headphones when listening to audio on any computer (including personal laptops).
-They must keep the volume to a level that does not disturb other patrons.
-Some libraries may have headphones to borrow, but patrons should plan on having their own.
+- Customers must use headphones when listening to audio on any computer (including personal laptops) and keep the volume to a level that does not disturb those nearby.

-- Patrons may be limited to one person per computer station, as decided by library staff.
+- Customers may be limited to one person per computer station, at the discretion of library staff.

-- DCPL laptops may be available for use by patrons 17 and older.
-Patrons must present a valid government-issued photo ID or passport to library staff in order to use a DCPL laptop.
-The ID is held until the laptop and its power cables are returned to library staff.
-Patrons are liable for any damage to, or loss of, a borrowed laptop.
+- Laptop computers may be available at some locations for use by customers 17 and older.
+Customers must present a valid government-issued photo ID or passport to library staff in order to use a laptop.
+The ID is held until the laptop and its power cable are returned to library staff.
+Customers are liable for any damage to, or loss of, a borrowed laptop and/or its accessories.

 - DCPL is not responsible for any damage or loss of data arising from the use of its computers or network.

-- DCPL may withhold computer privileges from patrons who do not comply with the above procedures or who are barred from the Library due to violation(s) of the Library’s Rules of Behavior.
+- DCPL may withhold computer privileges from customers who do not comply with the above procedures or who are barred from the Library due to violation(s) of the Library’s Rules of Behavior.